AlWesson/Horiseon-Refactor/README.md

 # Horiseon_Refactor
-Module 1 Challenge page
+Module 1 Challenge page for Berkeley Coding Bootcamp

 ## Description
 Page created for week 1 challenge.
-Page must remain the same while cleaning up the code in both HTML and CSS files.
+Page must remain visually unchanged while cleaning up the code in both HTML and CSS files.

 ## Installation
 N/A

 ## Usage
-To test out the material learned from so far within the bootcamp.
+To challenge the material reviewed so far within Berkeley Coding Bootcamp.

 ## Credits
 N/A